Ohio Layoffs — April 2002

 Largest Layoffs

-The single largest action involved Ford Motor Company at its Avon Lake facility, reporting 876 affected workers.
+The largest notice was filed by Ford Motor Company at its Avon Lake facility, reporting 876 affected workers.
 R.L.
 Polk followed with 153 workers.

 Trend & Outlook